therohangupta/robot-fleet/robot_fleet/robots/demo/README.md

 It's as simple as that — define your own functions in tools, import and use them within `_execute_task`it into the server file, and return it as a TaskResult.
 We hope to support more functions in `[robot name]_tools.py` that you can easily modify.

+## Experiments

+In the demo, we asked the fleet to achieve 2 goals: "bring the first cup to the hallway" and "bring the second cup to the living room", and we specified the world state as follows:
+- "The HSR is in an unknown location"
+- "The Locobot is in an unknown location"
+- "There is a kitchen, a living room and a hallway."
+- "The kitchen has 2 cups."

+Our world state is currently a 2D semantic map as defined in locations plus some text statements about the environment.

+If you look at `demo1_cli.txt`, we specify the above using the command line (see the main RobotFleet README.md for how that's used) and create a plan using our BigDAG planning strategy and LLM allocation strategy.
+The generated plan can be seen in `demo1_generated_plan.txt`.

+The way to interpret the Tasks (DAG View) triples:
+- "G#": the first element in the triple which represents the goal a task is most relevant to solving
+- "T#": the second element in the triple which represents a unique identifier for the task (just ascending order)
+- robot-id: the third element in the triple, just a unique identifer for a robot in your fleet

+Each task also will say what tasks it depends on, forming that DAG structure.
+The task description is the actual natural language instruction sent to that robot-id.

+In `demo1_execution.txt`, we display the logs that the central planner received as it was maintaining the status of various robots in the fleet and their tasks.
+This demo matches with the demo video exactly, though the video paraphrases the instructions for brevity.
+Take a look and you will see how the DAG plan is executed and statuses are logged every few seconds.
+At the very end, it says `Plan 1 completed successfully`, indicating every task in the DAG successfully executed.

+In `hardcode_tasks.txt`, we show how to use the CLI to manually hardcode the plan's tasks.
+This is manual hardcoding, so no planning or allocation strategy is used.